BrunoVDK/sless/FILLME.md

 Every `Expression` represents a compilable entity.
 To compile a sheet, the `compile` member of `CSSExp` is called which forwards the call to its rules, which forward the call to their declarations, ...
 I made the assumption that list selectors cannot be nested since it is not valid `CSS`, though it is possible to combine and modifty list selectors leading to a new list selector instead (selectors are flattened as much as possible).

+One other assumption I made is that every selector extension pair `(selector_that_extends,selector_to_extend)` can only be applied once.
+This made my life easier, though other interpretations were also tried and not particularly difficult to implement.

 ## Extensibility

 To introduce new pseudo-classes it suffices to add case classes extending `SelectorElementExp` and implementing the `DSL` methods that allow the user to construct them.

-Various implementations are possible depending on the at-rule.
-For example, `CSSExp` could be altered to function as a container of `RuleExp` as well as `CSSExp` expressions (much like what happens with the `RuleOrDeclaration` sum type).
+As for @-rules, various implementations are possible depending on which one it is.
+For an import rule for example, `CSSExp` could be altered to function as a container of `RuleExp` as well as `CSSExp` expressions (much like what happens with the `RuleOrDeclaration` sum type).
 Then it can import its internal expression's rules upon construction.
 Or an import could be a separate type of rule which is interpreted differently when it is added to a sheet.

 Namespaces the way `less.js` does it is a matter of making full use of mixins.